Water contamination in Crestwood, Illinois: Mayor's letter

-Former Mayor comments
+Former mayor comments

-In an interview with the Southtown Star Newspaper on April 19, 2009 when pressed to make a statement on the use of Municipal Well #1, former Crestwood Mayor Chester Stranczek said he "didn't know the story" and couldn't talk publicly about allegations the village knowingly drew drinking water from a contaminated well."
+In an interview with the Southtown Star on April 19, 2009, when pressed to make a statement on the use of Municipal Well #1, former Crestwood Mayor Chester Stranczek said he "didn't know the story" and couldn't talk publicly about allegations the village knowingly drew drinking water from a contaminated well."
 Stranczek's wife, Diane, said the well supply in question "hasn't been used in ages."

-Chester Stranczek also said "I can tell you that it was and is being tested," referring to the contaminated well "I can guarantee you the well was being tested regarding IEPA rules and time lines.
+Chester Stranczek also said, "I can tell you that it was and is being tested," referring to the contaminated well "I can guarantee you the well was being tested regarding IEPA rules and time lines.
 Even more."
-Chester Stranczek went on to say in an interview with the Southtown Star Newspaper "As far as the water being contaminated I don't believe that," he said.
-"Reports showed it was drinkable.
+He went on to say in an interview with the Southtown Star, "As far as the water being contaminated I don't believe that...
+Reports showed it was drinkable.
 Tests that were taken never showed that we had bad water."

-Nick Valadez Comments on Joan Murphy
+Nick Valadez comments on Joan Murphy

-Nick Valadez who is a candidate for Cook County Board has noted that incumbunt Cook County Commissioner Joan Murphy tried to deflect criticism of Crestwood Mayors Chester and Robert Stranczek for their role in denying and covering up the Village conduct in the matter.
+Nick Valadez, a candidate for the Cook County Board, noted that incumbent Cook County Commissioner Joan Murphy tried to deflect criticism of Crestwood mayors Chester and Robert Stranczek for their role in denying and covering up the village conduct in the matter.
 Valadez said in an interview with Ray Hanania that "Murphy has defended Stranczek and called those who complained about the hazardous water in Crestwood whiners."